Syltech/gulp-sass-pug-boilerplate/README.md

  L 📁 scss
-   L 📁 utils // helpers for scss, will not create new css files L 📜 *.scss // will generate new css files in dist/css L 📜 config.yaml
+   L 📁 utils // helpers for scss, will not create new css files L 📜 *.scss // will generate new css files in dist/css L 📁 modules // js custom modules
+ L 📜 config.yaml
  L 📜 *.pug // will generate new HTML files in dist
- L 📜 *.js // will copy uglyfied version in in dist
+ L 📜 main.js // will be bundled with browserify
 ```